Forex Market Sessions: How Time Works

 Click to view full image

-The forex market runs around the clock from Sunday evening to Friday night.
+The forex market operates 24 hours a day from the Sydney open on Sunday evening (UTC) until the New York close on Friday evening (UTC).
 No single exchange opens or closes it.
-Instead, banks, brokers, and institutional traders across the globe keep quoting prices continuously, passing the baton from one region to the next as business hours shift.
+Instead, banks, brokers, and institutional traders across the globe keep quoting prices continuously, as trading activity shifts from one global financial centre to another.

-But “open 24 hours” does not mean “equally active 24 hours.”
-Some windows are packed with volume and tight spreads.
+Maintaining a consistent trading schedule is generally more effective than attempting to monitor the market continuously.
+Some windows are experiencing significantly higher trading volume and tight spreads.
 Others are so quiet that even small trades can move prices unpredictably.
-Knowing the difference is one of the most practical edges a trader can have.
+Knowing the difference is one of the most useful advantages for improving trade timing.

-This article walks through every major session, what happens during the overlaps, and how to match your trading schedule to the conditions that actually suit your strategy.
+This article walks through every major session, how the overlap affects, and how to match your trading schedule to the conditions that best match your trading strategy.

-How the Forex Market Actually Works Around the Clock
+How the Forex Market Works Around the Clock?

 Unlike stock markets, forex has no central exchange.
 It runs as an over-the-counter (OTC) market, meaning trades happen directly between participants: banks, institutions, brokers, and retail traders, all connected through electronic networks.

-The market opens at 22:00 UTC on Sunday (when Sydney comes online) and closes at 22:00 UTC on Friday (when New York wraps up).
+The market generally opens around 22:00 UTC on Sunday and closes around 22:00 UTC on Friday, although these times shift during daylight saving periods.
 That is roughly 120 hours of continuous trading each week.

-Within that window, four major financial centres take turns leading activity: Sydney, Tokyo, London, and New York.
-Each has its own peak hours, its own preferred currency pairs, and its own personality.
-Understanding this is fundamental to how forex trading works in practice.
+Within that window, four major financial centres become the most active trading centers: Sydney, Tokyo, London, and New York.
+Each has its own peak hours, its own preferred currency pairs, and its own trading characteristics.This is important for understanding how forex trading works in practice.

 The Four Major Forex Sessions